kjhwan98/kjhwan98.github.io/index.md

 <br/>

 # Interests
-I am interested in machine learning and deep learning research through Python.
-Not only that, but also new trending technologies.
+I am interested in machine learning and deep learning and applying it to Human Computer Interection.
 I developed adaptability through challenging experiences and grew up using failure as a lesson.
 Every time I gained experience, I was able to broaden my horizons and improve my skills.